Skip to content

 />

-• Add extra attributes to the click event of a certain component
+• Add extra attributes to a component's click event

 <Button title="Action 添加额外属性"